-As great as Australia’s cities are, it’s its national parks that really makes it a place like no other.
-However with over 500 national parks on over 28 million hectares of land, picking which ones to visit can be a daunting task.
-From the coast to deep in the Outback, we have handpicked the best national parks in Australia to help you plan your next visit.
+As great as Australia’s cities are, it’s the country’s national parks that really make it a place like no other.
+However, with over 500 national parks on over 28 million hectares of land, picking which ones to visit can be a daunting task.
+From the coast to the deep outback, we have handpicked the best national parks in Australia to help you plan your next visit.

 1. Kakadu National Park

-Starting with the largest national park in Australia, the immense Kakadu National Park in the Northern Territory is very remote and as such, despite being recognized as a World Heritage site, isn’t crawling with visitors.
-Thanks to its range of environments; from wetlands to rugged cliffs, you’ll never run out of things to see here.
-One moment you could be admiring saltwater crocodiles and birds in Yellow Water Billabong, the next you could be paddling around in Gunlom Plunge Pool looking up at a waterfall.
+Starting with the largest national park in Australia, the immense Kakadu National Park in the Northern Territory is very remote.
+As such, despite being recognized as a World Heritage Site, it isn’t crawling with visitors.
+Thanks to its range of environments from wetlands to rugged cliffs, you’ll never run out of things to see here.
+One moment you could be admiring saltwater crocodiles and birds in Yellow Water Billabong; the next you could be paddling around in Gunlom Plunge Pool looking up at a waterfall.
 Kakadu also has a vital Aboriginal heritage, with prehistoric rock paintings found at Nanguluwur and other sites.

 2. Purnululu National Park

-Hopping over to Western Australia, is another UNESCO World Heritage site: Purnululu National Park.
-Found in the isolated Kimberley region, the main feature of Purnululu is the striking Bungle Bungle Range.
-This sandstone rock massif is adored for its dome formations and the orange and black striped color of rock.
-A unique way to experience the Bungle Bungles is in a helicopter flyover, letting you see its strange beauty all at once.
+Another UNESCO World Heritage Site, this time in Western Australia, Purnululu National Park.
+Found in the isolated Kimberley region, Purnululu boasts the striking Bungle Bungle Range.
+This sandstone rock massif is adored for its dome formations and the orange and black–striped rock formations.
+A unique way to experience the Bungle Bungles is in a helicopter flyover, which lets you see range’s strange beauty all at once.
 Otherwise, you’ll want to explore the rocks on foot, wandering down into canyons and gorges like Cathedral Gorge and spotting concealed rock pools.
-There’s no fear of getting lost though as there are plenty of walks that take you through the national park, from the Domes Walk to the Mini Palms Walk.
+There’s no fear of getting lost as there are plenty of trails that take you through the national park, from the Domes Walk to the Mini Palms Walk.

 3. Freycinet National Park

 Easily one of the most picturesque places in Tasmania, Freycinet National Park is a great place to stop when visiting the southern island.
-Found on the state’s east coast, Freycinet is a beautiful peninsula which is home to mountains and beaches.
+Found on the state’s east coast, Freycinet is a beautiful peninsula that is home to mountains and beaches.
 Wineglass Bay is the park’s signature spot, thanks to the nearby panoramic view of two white sand beaches straddling either side of the peninsula.
 There are many other lovely seaside spots along Freycinet’s coast, including Honeymoon Bay and Sleepy Bay.
 Then there’s the wild feeling you get looking out over the endless Tasman Sea from Cape Tourville Lighthouse.
-But inland has its charms too, especially thanks to the pink granite peaks of the Hazards mountain range, which is just made for trekking.
+Inland has its charms, too, especially thanks to the pink granite peaks of the Hazards, a mountain range that is just made for trekking.

 4. Uluru-Kata Tjuta National Park

 There’s little doubt that Uluṟu-Kata Tjuṯa National Park in the Northern Territory is one of the most famous national parks in Australia.
-The park is home to the world-famous rock monolith, Uluru.
-Uluru is one of the more recognizable landmarks in the country, but this national park and UNESCO World Heritage site is also home to the Kata Tjuta, a cluster of domed rock formations.
-Both Kata Tjuta and Uluru are sacred indigenous sites, so out of respect for the traditional owners of the land it is no longer possible to climb Uluru.
-During your visit you’ll find walking tracks around Uluru and Kata Tjuta which allow you to explore each site and see them both from different angles.
+Home to the world-famous rock monolith Uluru, one of the most recognizable landmarks in the country, this park and UNESCO World Heritage Site is also home to the Kata Tjuta, a cluster of domed rock formations.
+Both Kata Tjuta and Uluru are sacred indigenous sites, so out of respect for the traditional owners of the land, it is no longer possible to climb Uluru.
+During your visit, you’ll find walking tracks around Uluru and Kata Tjuta that allow you to explore each site and see them both from different angles.
 The red color of the stone means that they’re best viewed at sunset as the rock glows, creating a stunning effect.

 5. Kosciuszko National Park

 Australia isn’t known for high mountains or alpine areas, but Kosciuszko National Park is the best option if you are looking for that.
-It’s here that you’ll find Mount Kosciuszko, the highest summit in Australia at 2228m, among the Snowy Mountains.
-The idea of reaching the highest point in Australia is what drives many to visit the park.
-It is a feat you can manage quite easily in a day.
-Hiking trails run from the ski resort of Thredbo, and it is also possible to cycle as far as Rawson Pass, just 1.4km short of the summit.
-It’s best to do the climb in Australia’s warmer months, since the mountain is covered in snow during winter.
-You’ll also be able to enjoy the wildflowers better in spring or summer, not to mention admire the view from the top in clear weather.
+It’s here that you’ll find Mount Kosciuszko, the highest summit in Australia, at 2,228 meters, among the Snowy Mountains.
+The idea of reaching the highest point in Australia is what drives many to visit the park; it’s a feat you can manage quite easily in a day.
+Hiking trails run from the ski resort of Thredbo, and it is also possible to cycle as far as Rawson Pass, just 1.4 kilometers short of the summit.
+It’s best to do the climb in Australia’s warmer months, since the mountain is covered in snow during the winter.
+You’ll also be able to enjoy the wildflowers better in spring or summer and admire the view from the top in clear weather.

 6. Great Sandy National Park

 Spanning both the Queensland coast and Fraser Island is the Great Sandy National Park.
-On the mainland, Cooloola Recreation Area – an area of the park – stretches from the popular beach town of Noosa Heads all the way up to another gorgeous beach spot called Rainbow Beach.
+On the mainland, the Cooloola Recreation Area – an area of the park – stretches from the popular beach town of Noosa Heads all the way up to another gorgeous beach spot called Rainbow Beach.
 This section of the national park boasts spotless beaches and massive dunes.
-But the other section of the park, Fraser Island, is equally as spectacular.
-Fraser Island is the world’s largest sand island and the only place in the world where tall rainforest grows in sand.
-Despite being an island, you’ll come across a lot of lakes here among rainforests, woodland, mangroves, cliffs, and swamps.
+The other section of the park, Fraser Island, is equally spectacular.
+Fraser Island is the world’s largest sand island and the only place in the world where tall rain forest grows in sand.
+Despite being an island, you’ll come across a lot of lakes here among the rain forests, woodland, mangroves, cliffs, and swamps.

 8. Daintree National Park

-Up in the tropics of Far North Queensland lies one of the most beautiful national parks in Australia, Daintree National Park.
-Home to some of the oldest rainforests in existence, Daintree has been a recognized World Heritage Site since 1988.
-Many visitors choose to start their exploration of the rainforest at Mossman Gorge, home to rock pools which you can safely swim in.
-Running through the national park is the Daintree River on which you can take a cruise and go in search of local crocodiles.
+In the tropics of Far North Queensland lies one of the most beautiful national parks in Australia, Daintree National Park.
+Home to some of the oldest rain forests in existence, Daintree has been a recognized World Heritage Site since 1988.
+Many visitors choose to start their exploration of the rain forest at Mossman Gorge, home to rock pools that you can safely swim in.
+Running through the national park is the Daintree River, on which you can take a cruise and go in search of local crocodiles.
 Another creature you may want to look out for in Daintree are cassowary, a rare flightless bird also said to be dangerous.
-You’ll have plenty of opportunity to do so as there are plenty of boardwalks which work their way through the dense nature.
+You’ll have plenty of opportunity to see wildlife as there are plenty of boardwalks that work their way through the dense nature.
 For more information, check out our Daintree National Park guide.

 9. Nambung National Park

-Despite its great size, there are some national parks in Western Australia – such as Nambung National Park which can be reached on a day trip from Perth.
+Despite the region’s great size, there are some national parks in Western Australia – such as Nambung National Park – that can be reached on a day trip from Perth.
 Up the coast from the state’s main city, Nambung is best known for its fascinating Pinnacles Desert.
 This otherworldly spot features a sea of eroded limestone rocks jutting from the sand.
-As captivating as the landscape is during the day, the Pinnacles become even more magical at sunset when they cast long shadows, and at night under a clear starry sky.
-In the coastal parts of Nambung National Park you’ll find white sand beaches and even an odd dolphin or sea lion swimming about.
+As captivating as the landscape is during the day, the Pinnacles become even more magical at sunset, when they cast long shadows, and at night under a clear starry sky.
+In the coastal parts of Nambung National Park, you’ll find white sand beaches and even an odd dolphin or sea lion swimming about.

 10. Port Campbell National Park

-While you may not have heard of the Port Campbell National Park in Victoria before, you’ve most likely heard of its star attractions.
+While you may not have heard of the Port Campbell National Park in Victoria, you’ve most likely heard of its star attractions.
 After all, this is the region famed for the Great Ocean Road coastal drive and the iconic offshore rock stacks called the Twelve Apostles.
 Port Campbell National Park encompasses all of this coastal area in southwestern Victoria and its many eye-catching formations.
-Although the Twelve Apostles is what you see on postcards, it’s certainly not alone.
-The park also features the London Arch that until 1990 was connected to the mainland, the Loch Ard Gorge and its imposing cliffs, and the window-like Grotto.
+Although the Twelve Apostles is what you see on postcards, it’s certainly not the only attraction.
+The park also features the London Arch, which was connected to the mainland until 1990; the Loch Ard Gorge and its imposing cliffs; and the window-like Grotto.

 11. Springbrook National Park

-A great pick for those hoping to experience some of Australia’s primeval rainforest is Springbrook National Park in the Gold Coast hinterland.
-Besides being a protected national park the landscape here is also part of a UNESCO heritage listed area known as the Gondwana Rainforests of Australia.
-The rainforest here is so old that it predates the breakup of the supercontinent known as Gondwana.
+A great pick for those hoping to experience some of Australia’s primeval rain forest is Springbrook National Park in the Gold Coast hinterland.
+In addition to being a protected national park, the area is also part of a UNESCO heritage–listed area known as the Gondwana Rainforests of Australia.
+The rain forest here is so old that it predates the breakup of the super-continent known as Gondwana.
 Visitors to Springbrook National Park have much to look forward to, particularly waterfalls like Twin Falls and Rainbow Falls, as well as the waterfall and cave at the Natural Bridge.
-You can also get a sense of how all encompassing this rainforest is from observation points above the treetops like Best of All Lookout and Canyon Lookout.
+You can also get a sense of how all-encompassing this rain forest is from observation points above the treetops, like Best of All Lookout and Canyon Lookout.

 12. Flinders Ranges National Park

 A visit to the Flinders Ranges National Park will give you an idea of the diversity of Australia’s outback.
 This mountainous national park is one of South Australia’s most interesting destinations, thanks to its rugged landscape and Aboriginal heritage.
 Wilpena Pound, known as Ikara to the local Aborigine people, is a spectacular natural basin shaped like an amphitheater and is a highlight of the park.
-On the south-eastern rim of Wilpena Pound lies Arkaroo Rock where you can see ancient indigineous rock paintings and drawings.
-There are other picturesque natural landmarks in the vicinity of Flinders Ranges National Park as well, like St Mary Peak and Rawnsley Bluff.
+On the southeastern rim of Wilpena Pound lies Arkaroo Rock, where you can see ancient indigenous rock paintings and drawings.
+There are other picturesque natural landmarks in the vicinity of Flinders Ranges National Park as well, like St. Mary Peak and Rawnsley Bluff.

 13. Litchfield National Park

-Visit Litchfield National Park on a day tour from Darwin or as part of a 3-day camping safari.
+Visit Litchfield National Park on a day tour from Darwin or as part of a three-day camping safari.

 14. Royal National Park